kragen/derctuo/markdown/scribal-basic.md

 in, rendering from 3-D models, constraint solvers like SKETCHPAD and SolidWorks, and so on.

-But I'm going to focus on the most straightforwardly usable imperative programming approach to defining paths, which I think is either turtle graphics or moveto/lineto with numerical coordinates.
-It's fairly straightforward to define one in terms of the other; here's the code for turtle graphics in PostScript I used for Heckballs:
+But I’m going to focus on the most straightforwardly usable imperative programming approach to defining paths, which I think is either turtle graphics or moveto/lineto with numerical coordinates.
+It’s fairly straightforward to define one in terms of the other; here’s the code for turtle graphics in PostScript I used for Heckballs:

     % Turtle graphics.